Auranis/HighDigitSAMs/README.md

 Note: Associated radar systems not included until I can figure out a way to add RWR symbology without breaking IC.
 Add to your SA-2 complex by selecting the HQ-2 launcher in the mission editor, available to China, Iran, and CJTF Red.

+### 9K338 Igla-S (SA-24) MANPADS
+The 9K338 system features significant kinematic and countermeasure resistance improvements from the previous 9K38 Igla.
+It fires the 9M342 missile which has an average speed of 650 meters per second.
+Selectable in the mission editor as the SAM SA-24 Igla-S.

+### 9K34 Strela-3 (SA-14) MANPADS
+The 9K34 system was a major improvement over the previous 9K32 Strela-2, featuring a limited all-aspect engagement capability and improved fusing.
+It saw service around the world from the late 1970s onward.
+Selectable in the mission editor as the SAM SA-14 Strela-3.

 ## Version history

 V 1.1.0 2020-10-10 - Second release, added V-759, V-601P, and HQ missiles/launchers, changed 48N6 guidance to command (no more launch warning)